irisnet/irishub/docs/features/nft.md

 ### issued

-Specify the nft Denom (nft category), metadata JSON Schema, sender, chain ID and fee to issue nft.
+Specify the nft Denom (nft category) and metadata JSON Schema to issue nft.

 `CLI`